patractlabs/metis/docs/src/security/pausable.md

 }
 ```

-Note pausable module not need use Env for types in environment, just use `pausable::Data`.
+Note pausable component not need use Env for types in environment, just use `pausable::Data`.

 Add Events which pausable need: